|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 forgiveness in a society, overcoming insurmountable odds to atone for the sins of the past while offering hope for those facing similar

-very popular, yet have come with disastrous consequences for both the registrants living under the laws and the society that desires
+popular, yet have come with disastrous consequences for both the registrants living under the laws and the society that desires them.
+The

-them.
-The laws have been proven largely ineffective while merely reinforcing stereotypes and myths about sex offenders.
-Vigilantism,
+laws have been proven largely ineffective while merely reinforcing stereotypes and myths about sex offenders.
+Vigilantism, social

-social ostracism, and denial of basic needs are just a few of the negative consequences of the laws on the individual registrant.
-Such
+ostracism, and denial of basic needs are just a few of the negative consequences of the laws on the individual registrant.
+Such negative

-negative consequence give ample incentive to disobey these laws, as they ultimately punish mostly those who are rehabilitated and have
+consequence give ample incentive to disobey these laws, as they ultimately punish mostly those who are rehabilitated and have no desire

 The social consequences of these laws include failing to address the greater number of sex crimes which are committed by